appventuremoment/y5-cs-ai-module/Written Test Cheatsheet/info dump.md

 - Logistic Regression: Using 2 numerical variables and a logistic function, use logisitic function to separate graph into 2 parts.
 Classify points based on part.
 - Decisions Tree: Literally a flow chart of yes or no questions, searches for most important feature when splitting node (so defining characterisitics to ask as a yes/no question)
 - Random Forest: Several decision trees that each randomly choose subset of features and find the best features in said subset instead of most important feature overall when splitting node, then verdict of all the trees are summed and the one with the majority votes wins
-- SVM: Supervised BINARY classification, for each dimension (both axis are independ ant variables), a best hyperplane line is drawn which maximises the distance to the closest distance in each class
+- SVM: Supervised BINARY classification, for each dimension (both axis are independant variables), a best hyperplane line is drawn which maximises the distance to the closest distance in each class
 - Naive Bayes: I am betting that this is not coming out, requires knowledge of Bayesian statistics
 - kNN: Both takes K nearest neighbours of the point.
 Classification returns class that is in largest quantities in its k-nearest and k must not be a multiple of the classes and odd to prevent ties (usually sqrt of number of classes when number of classes is large), regression returns average of values of k-nearest
 - K-Means Clustering: Cluster data into K groups by choosing centres and finding the K nearest points to be in the same class